adamnew123456/odbc_config/README.md

 The controls are probably what you'd expect.
 There are three ways you can summon the configuration window for a particular DSN:

-- If you have more than one search result, double-click the one you want.
+- If you have more than one search result, double-click the one you want or select it and press enter.
 - If you have only one search result, you can either:
     - Press enter inside of the search bar, or
     - Double-click anywhere in the search results.

+You can also enter the search listing by hitting the down key within the search box, and navigate the search entries using your arrow keys.

 # How Do I Build It?